dr-adada/drum-kit/README.md

 # drum-kit
-A drum kit website that outputs sound when a key is pressed.
+A drum kit website that responds to a key command with a drum sound.